expo/fyi/prebuild-cleanup.md

 You can delete the `ios` and `android` directories, delete any other untracked files and revert other changes with `git checkout`.
 If you revert the changes to `package.json`, then run `npm install` or `yarn` again afterwards.

 > 💡 Most additional weight and code added to your repository would come from the `ios/` and `android/` directories.
-You can delete those and commit the rest of the side effects of `expo run` / `expo prebuild` if you want, in order to minimize side effects of subsequent use of the command.
+You can delete those and commit the rest of the side effects of `npx expo run:*` / `npx expo prebuild` if you want, in order to minimize side effects of subsequent use of the command.

 ## Using `.gitignore` to ignore files instead of deleting and reverting